zerotoxicity/gTechAT/README.md

 To allow multiplayer gameplay, Websocket has been implemented to inform clients to update their game to its latest state.
 <br /><br />

+#### Assumptions

+In a game, player names are used as identifiers and each player has a unique name within that game.
+However, it is possible for different games to have players with the same name, as player names are not globally unique.

 ### Architecture Implementation